reddit12345/COMP3040A2/README.md

 ### 3. How does Github automatically know which file to use to show in the static site?
 - Github is powered by Jekyll.
 Jekyll is a static-site generator where Markdown file formats are converted into html files

+### 4. Why is Markdown better than a word processor?
+- Markdown offers several advantages compared to a word processor.
+One of the many advantages of a Markdown is its ability to be consistent across multiple platforms and is regarded as a standard.
+It is also lightweight and uses simple syntax to emphasize readability and user-centricity.